seejwy/skapi-doc/the-basics/README.md

 # The Basics

-Learn how to connect to your service, work with promises, and interact with forms using skapi.
+Learn how to work with promises, and interact with forms using skapi.
 This section will guide you through the essentials of using skapi in your application.

 ## Working with promises